 Shem is a singer-songwriter, guitarist and harmonica player, who has been working under his own name, Shem Sharples, since 2013.
 He had loads of songs from past projects, and started to revisit some of them, as well as constantly writing new ones, taking them out to open mics around Chester and Leeds, relentlessly tightening and honing his craft and live performances.

-Shem has spent much of his adult life battling with mental illness from the early 80’s.
+Shem has spent much of his adult life battling with mental illness from the mid 1980’s.
 He moved to Leeds around 1987, where he joined in with the local music scene.
-He moved back to Chester fairly recently, emerging from 15 years spent in isolation.
+He moved back to Chester recently, emerging from 15 years spent in isolation.
 Now getting into his late 50’s, he is still growing as an artist and performer, going from strength to strength.
 A late bloomer.

-And The Train Rattled Along is the first album as Shem Sharples, which was recorded in Shem’s own studio and released independently.
+And The Train Rattled Along is the first album as Shem Sharples, which was released independently.
 Shem nearly always writes the lyrics first, nowadays, crafting them like poetry.
+Then the melodies suggest themselves.
 The album is punchy with the inclusion of drums.
-To find a comparison, one person said, “something like Lou Reed and Dylan meet the Clash.”
+To find a comparison, one person said, “It’s like Neil Young meets Dylan at a Velvet Underground concert.”
 The album was released in September 2017.